 The goal of the study is to conduct an LCA analyzing the environmental performance of single-use, small to medium-size aluminum cans and bottles compared to competing alternative beverage packages (i.e. PET bottles, glass bottles and beverage cartons).
-One focus of the study is explicitly on varying degrees of recycling rates and recycled content to understand interdependencies between circular product design and environmental impacts of different beverage packaging options.
+One focus of the study is explicitly Beverage packaging - A Comparative Life Cycle Assessment 3 of 29 on varying degrees of recycling rates and recycled content to understand interdependencies between circular product design and environmental impacts of different beverage packaging options.